The Phoenix – S K Club: S K Club

+The Phoenix – S K Club

 In 1925, negotiations for the amalgamation of the Phoenix and the S K were started, and in January 1925, undergraduate bodies of both clubs voted their approval.
-A new club, the Phoenix – S K, was formed, which occupied the S K Club house at 72 Mt.
+A new club, The Phoenix – S K, was formed, which occupied the S K clubhouse at 72 Mt.
 Auburn Street.
-With time, due to changing conditions within the university, it became advantageous for the Phoenix – S K to be classified as a final club, so on May 24, 1930, the Club became final.
+With time, due to changing conditions within the university, it became advantageous for The Phoenix – S K to be classified as a final club, so on May 24, 1930, the Club became final.

-The Accidental Billionaires, a 2009 novel by Ben Mezrich based on the founding of Facebook, references the Phoenix – S K Club punch process that Eduardo Saverin (member) participated in and Mark Zuckerberg witnessed while at Harvard.
-The novel was adapted into a major motion picture, The Social Network, which was released on October 1, 2010.

-In 2003, the Phoenix – S K Club was investigated for animal cruelty in association with initiation rituals involving raising chickens and their potential torture, but a conclusion was never reached.
-The Social Network fictionally suggested that the cruelty involved animal cannibalism.
+Clubhouse

+The Phoenix – S K clubhouse is at 72 Mt.
+Auburn Street in Cambridge, Massachusetts.
+It was built in 1915 for the SK Club on the site of The Sphinx Club clubhouse that was acquired in 1903.
+The SK Club first occupied the house on April 1, 1916.

+Membership

+The Phoenix – S K Club has been noted for the diversity present within its membership.

+Activities

-According to online sources, it appears that the club has been a hotspot for celebrities and members of Boston's local sports teams to participate in Harvard's night life.
+The club has been a hotspot for celebrities and Boston's local sports team members to participate in Harvard's nightlife.
 In April 2011, American musician and DJ Steve Aoki performed at the club.

-In February 2015, the club came back under the spotlight when pictures of New England Patriots players Julian Edelman, Danny Amendola, and several other teammates purportedly partying at the Phoenix - S K Clubhouse following their Super Bowl XLIX victory surfaced on social media.
+In February 2015, the club came back under the spotlight when pictures of New England Patriots players Julian Edelman, Danny Amendola, and several other teammates purportedly partying at the Phoenix - S K Club house following their Super Bowl XLIX victory surfaced on social media.

-On December 6, 2022, French Pianist Sofiane Pamart performed at the Club.
+On December 6, 2022, French Pianist Sofiane Pamart performed at the club.

+In 2003, the club was the subject of unsubstantiated allegations of animal cruelty.